SophieKAn/dashboard/CONTRIBUTING.md

 ## Repository Management
 Repository management is a tricky thing to get right.
 The preferred model for `dashboard` is to have a [central repository][repo] that all contributors fork.
-No changes should reach the `master` branch except by way of a [merge request].
+No changes should reach the `master` branch except by way of a merge request.

 ## Submitting Issues
 Issues can be for **anything**, not just bugs.
 Find some incorrect documentation?
 Submit an issue!
 Is there a function that's logically sound, but butchers the code style conventions?
 Submit an issue!
 Do you want the software to support a new feature?
 Submit an issue!
-Better yet, fix the problem yourself and submit a [merge request].
+Better yet, fix the problem yourself and submit a merge request.

 #### Bug Reports
 A bug is a _demonstrable problem_ caused by code in the repository.